solana-foundation/developer-content/content/guides/advanced/stake-weighted-qos.md

 ### Configuring the RPC node

-On the RPC you will have to use `–-rpc-send-transaction-tpu-peer` to forward transactions to a specific leader.
-The exact usage would be `–-rpc-send-transaction-tpu-peer HOST:PORT`, with the Host being of the leader you have the staked-nodes-overrides enabled on.
+On the RPC you will have to use `--rpc-send-transaction-tpu-peer` to forward transactions to a specific leader.
+The exact usage would be `--rpc-send-transaction-tpu-peer HOST:PORT`, with the Host being of the leader you have the staked-nodes-overrides enabled on.
 The peering would looking like the following: